Stuffed squash with lentils, cranberries and wild rice (a Midwestern twist)

 • Saute the onions in some oil until translucent and can smell the wonderful aroma of the onion.

-• If desired add bacon and fry until crisp.
+• If desired add bacon and render until crisp.

 • Add sorrel and nettles.